 Genome Editing & CRISPR Workshop

-In this workshop, attendees will learn more about genome editing technology through the lens of CRISPR Cas-9 and use assets from The Gene: An Intimate History on PBS LearningMedia.
-Participants will be given time to collaborate with colleagues to explore how they may integrate genome editing content into their course curriculum.
-Attendees will hear from guest speakers Dr. Chennan Li and Jenna Clingerman, researchers from the Kasinski Cancer Genomics lab at Purdue University.
+In this workshop, attendees learned about genome editing technology through the lens of CRISPR Cas-9 and used assets from The Gene: An Intimate History on PBS LearningMedia.
+Participants were given time to collaborate with colleagues to explore how they may integrate genome editing content into their course curriculum.
+Attendees heard from guest speakers Dr. Chennan Li and Jenna Clingerman, researchers from the Kasinski Cancer Genomics lab at Purdue University.
+Teachers that attended received CTLE credit: 2hrs Registration in closed.

 Dr. Jeff Radloff, SUNY Cortland, Colleges SAR Southern STANYS